Let’s talk about tacos.

 At this time of year, I am all about putting my Crock-Pot to work.
 I love how easy it is to throw something into the pot, and by the time I am done with work for the day, our meal is cooked and I can put dinner on the table in absolutely no time.

-Whenever you find yourself looking for an easy-peasy weeknight taco dinner recipe, you need to reach for this one.
+I’ve made a killer chicken teriyaki recipe in the slow cooker for when my family is craving Chinese food at home.
+But whenever you find yourself looking for an easy-peasy weeknight taco dinner recipe, you need to reach for this one.

 You place your chicken in the slow cooker with hot sauce and butter, then let it cook down throughout the day.
 The meat is infused with all those delicious flavors and heat, making it tender and juicy with a spicy kick.